WALIII/sleep/readme.md

 ### Automated Daily wav file extraction and song chunking

-Set up automatic extraction on imac using crontab
+Set up automatic extraction on the lab's imac using crontab

 To parse the data everyday, set up a crontab.
 To set this up in chron:, this is a useful URL: http://www.nncron.ru/help/EN/working/cron-format.htm